FuturesJS/FuturesJS/README.md

-FuturesJS is a JavaScript library which (when used as directed) simplifies Asynchronous Programming (aka Callbacks & Errbacks).
+FuturesJS is a JavaScript library which (when used as directed) simplifies the flow-control of asynchronous programming (aka Callbacks & Errbacks).

   * **Futures** - aka Promises, Deferreds, Subscriptions
   * **Joins** - Synchronization of multiple Futures and asynchronous / eventually consistent data